 More broadly, we add to the literature on social protection and human capital in LMICs.
 In this context, existing evidence from large-scale programs that have human capital objectives (for example, conditional cash transfers such as PROGRESA) has overwhelmingly focused on schooling rather than on learning.
-As summarized by Sarah Baird and coauthors, "Unlike enrolment and attendance, the effectiveness of cash transfer programmes on improving test scores is small at best" (Baird et al. 2014, p.29).
+As summarized by Sarah Baird and coauthors, "Unlike enrollment and attendance, the effectiveness of cash transfer programmes on improving test scores is small at best" (Baird et al. 2014, p.
+29).
 We contribute to this body of work by highlighting the importance of social protection for equitable human capital outcomes.
-This paper is organized as follows.

 The next section presents the background and the study design.
-Then, Section III illustrates the data and identification strategy.
-Sections IV and V, respectively, present the ITT estimates and potential mechanisms for impact.
+Section III illustrates the data and identification strategy.
+Sections IV and V present the ITT estimates and potential mechanisms for impact, respectively.
 Section VI presents some robustness checks, while Section VII concludes, including a concise discussion of costs.